csulbying/web-app-dev/01-setup/setup.md

 - Visual Studio Code (VS Code): the IDE to edit/run/debug code.
 - Netlify: the cloud service that hosts your websites.

 You should use VS Code to write code locally.
-Then push code to Github and deploy to Netlify.
+Then commit and push code to Github to keep coding history.
+You can deploy to Netlify or other cloud hosting service from your Github repository.

 The following sections give a detail description of installation and setup of required software.